basics/nuxt-booster/docs/content/en/index.md

 Nuxt Speedkit takes over the lighthouse performance optimization of your generated website.

 In order to achieve a performance score of 100/100, only the resources that are necessary in the current viewport may be loaded.
 Concepts already exist for the loading of javascript components and images.
-However, there is not yet a practicable concept for loading fonts.
-This module provides a holistic approach to dynamically load all necessary resources, including fonts, based on the current viewport.
+However, there is not yet a practicable concept for loading fonts dynamically.
+This module provides a holistic approach to load all necessary resources on demand, including fonts, based on the current viewport.

-This module implements the lazy-hydration concept of [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) and embeds [nuxt/image](https://github.com/nuxt/image).
+This module implements the lazy-hydration concept of [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) and embeds a [modified version](https://github.com/StephanGerbeth/image) of [nuxt/image](https://github.com/nuxt/image).

 ## Features